 Georgia reports 3 new COVID-19 cases

-As of today 132 people remain infected with COVID-19 in Georgia, 771 of the 914 patients have recovered, while 14 others have died, Agenda.ge reported.
+As of today 127 people remain infected with COVID-19 in the country, 776 of the 917 patients have recovered, while 14 others have died.

-Deputy Health Minister Tamar Gabunia says that all the three new cases are imported and there is a low rate of community transmission of the virus in the country.
+Two of the three new patients are from a quarantine zone, while the remaining one had contact with an infected individual, Agenda.ge reported,

-Head of the Georgian National Centre for Disease Control Amiran Gamkrelidze says that the current epidemiological situation in Georgia will allow for elections to be held in the autumn, studies to begin and other activities to be expanded.
+Georgia continues to maintain a low infection rate and has plans to begin an academic year in the autumn and hold parliamentary elections at the end of October in an ordinary manner.

 Vestnik Kavkaza